 It's said that the definition of insanity is doing the same thing over and over again and expecting different results.
 It's redundant to compete against a bot or AI that can do the same task but faster.
 In phase 2 we'll be introducing a bot+human hybrid model whereby humans and bots work together to solve tasks.

 When a task is received, first the bots tackle it and if they can't solve the task, then it's routed to the humans.
 AI will continue to gradually automate tasks, however the humans within Peerism will have a diverse spectrum of skillsets and interests to gracefully fallback on.

 Wealth inequality is dangerous for human progress.
 Eight men now control more wealth than 3.6 billion people.
 Automation is a great thing for society as a whole, but one of the primary reasons we fear it is because the AI algorithms and robots replacing our jobs are owned by our corporate employers.
 When your job is automated and you're let go, your salary/wage simply becomes profit for your employer.

 As the commons-owned bots automate a large chunk of tasks globally, the profits shared to individuals could become so vast and distributed that money no longer becomes a human concern (post-money or post-scarcity).
-At this point, the skill tokens would organically decouple from monetary value and instead represent human social value in the form of individual interests, ideas or passions.
+At this point, the skill credits would organically decouple from monetary value and instead represent human social value in the form of individual interests, ideas or passions.

 Right now we need feedback and community support for the peerism concept, and developers to build out the protocol including a proof-of-concept work app called peer.ai.
-After that we'll launch an ICO crowdsale for PEER and PEERAI tokens to raise funds to continue development of both non-profit projects.
+After that we'll launch an ICO crowdsale for PEER and PEERAI credits to raise funds to continue development of both non-profit projects.